Washi1337/ctf-writeups/FlareOn/2020/5/README.md

     - `tizen-manifest.xml` (application's manifest)
     - `TKApp.deps.json`

 From the `tizen-manifest.xml` we can find the application's entrypoint dll (`TKApp.dll`).
-Dragging this in a tool like CFF explorer reveals taht this dll is written in a .NET language.
+Dragging this in a tool like CFF explorer reveals that this dll is written in a .NET language.

 Decompilers targeting .NET applications (such as dnSpy or ILSpy) are quite good nowadays, especially when the application in question is not obfuscated heavily.
 This app is no exception.
 Hardly any obfuscation is applied: